 First time skiing or snowboarding?
 There’s no better place to learn.
-Although our slopes are fun to ride for expert-level shredders, the diversity of hills on our mountain means this is an ideal place to learn, too.
+Although our slopes are fun to ride for expert-level shredders, the diversity of hills on our mountain means this is an ideal place to learn too.
 Our instructors are here to help—so use them!
 Even experienced riders can learn something new from a professionally-trained instructor.
 Getting your experience started on the right foot can make spending a day on the mountain much more enjoyable.

-Although they’re located in the Southeastern U.S., Cataloochee does an awesome job of extending the ski season as long as possible.
+Located in the Southeastern U.S., Cataloochee does an awesome job of extending the ski season as long as possible.
 In fact, their team of snowmakers blanket the mountain in snow for up to 125 days a year—that’s a longer season than most slopes up north!

 Check out the First Timers Guide on their website for even more information if you’re planning to learn how to ski or snowboard at Cataloochee.

-The 18 slopes at Cataloochee are split up to suit all skill levels, with almost half designated for “beginners.”
+The 18 slopes at Cataloochee are split up to suit all skill levels with almost half designated for “beginners.”
 As for you more advanced shredders, you’ll find nearly a quarter of the slopes are designed to challenge your abilities.
 Check out this terrain map of the mountain: